-This really is the best vegan green bean casserole ever.
-The green beans are blanched, then cooked to perfection with homemade vegan cream of mushroom soup and fried onions.
-This recipe can be gluten-free and nut-free.
+This vegan green bean casserole features green beans baked with homemade vegan cream of mushroom soup and fried onions.
+The recipe is entirely plant-based but it tastes authentic, and it can be made gluten-free and nut-free.

-I am not crazy about green beans, but every once in a while I create a green bean recipe that is a pleasant -- and tasty -- surprise.
-Like these easy garlic green beans, these creamy chipotle green beans, and in this vegan tater tot casserole, where they are delicious and everyone-friendly.
-They are just as delightful in this vegan version of a classic green bean casserole.
+I love green beans in recipes like garlic green beans, creamy chipotle green beans, and vegan tater tot casserole.
+They are just as delightful in this vegan version of a classic green bean casserole that I make every Thanksgiving.

 This is a really simple recipe, with little hands-on time.
-I bought beans that were already washed and trimmed, so all I needed to do was cut them in half (I like them that way, but you can just leave them whole, as they usually are in green bean casseroles).
+To save time on an already busy day, I buy green beans that are already washed and trimmed, so all I need to do is cut them in half (I like them that way, but you can just leave them whole, as they usually are in green bean casseroles).

 What I love about this green bean casserole is how perfect the green beans cook up.
-I said I am a fence-sitter on this veggie, but in this recipe -- where you first blanch them before baking them in the oven -- they cook up with just the right texture: a little toothsome and yet perfectly tender.
-They're also flavorful, with all that cream of mushroom soup and golden onion-y goodness they have soaked up.
+They have just the right texture: a little toothsome yet perfectly tender.
+They're also incredibly flavorful, having soaked up all that cream of mushroom soup and golden onion-y goodness.
+Yum.

 Vegan Green Bean Casserole Recipe